 Creating a cohesive typography system

-ABOUT: My first assignment in Andrew Twigg's Communications Design course was focused on typography, a core competency for visual designers.
-In addition to learning typography basics, this project was designed to teach process.
-We were given specific content to use, and over the course of 30 deliverables, we gradually integrated more design elements.
-First, we started with bare bones: the use of one typeface, one size and one style.
-Using an increasing number of variables, I created an effective typographic system that focused on the relationship between composition and meaning.
-My final typography system also integrated my own textured string background, captured on my iPhone and manipulated in Adobe Photoshop.
+PROJECT: In this project, we were given specific content to use, and over the course of 30 deliverables, we gradually integrated more design elements.
+I created an effective typographic system that focused on the relationship between composition and meaning.
+My final system integrated my own textured string background, captured on my iPhone and manipulated in Adobe Photoshop.

 To get started on this project, I made 33 rough pencil sketches of possible poster designs.
 While sketching I focused on creating white space that would help guide the reader through the content.
 At this point in the process, I could only play with one typeface, one size and one style.
 Rules of hierarchy would come later on.
 After producing sketches and identifying my favorites, I created 8 solutions with different arrangement of text on tabloid-size posters.
 I used Helvetica 12 point font.